heryrmdn/weather-api/readme.md

 ## Description

-Simple weather API that fetches and returns weather data with implement redis for caching data.
+Simple weather API that fetches and returns weather data with implemented redis for caching data.

 ## Getting Started